 Although the upfront cost for an electric furnace is relatively cheaper than a gas furnace, your utility bill will be higher, increasing the overall cost.
 In addition, electric furnaces are less efficient than gas systems since they use energy to produce heat.
 They also tend to dry out the air in your home more—but don’t worry.
 A humidifier system can always fix this.
 Need assistance with an electric furnace repair or installation?
 Book an appointment online today for top-notch electric furnace installation.

 Even though the cost of gas furnaces varies by location, natural gas is generally less expensive.
 A benefit of performing a gas furnace installation or replacement is that a gas system will heat your home faster than an electric furnace.
 Gas furnaces are utilized in colder climates that receive frequent winter storms.

 On the downside, gas furnaces have a shorter lifespan than electric furnaces.
 A quality gas furnace is estimated to last 15 to 20 years compared to an electric furnace’s 20 to 30 years.
 They also have a higher upfront cost and tend to generate loud noise.
 When it comes to installing a gas furnace—the process is much more complex.
 A gas furnace installation or replacement project is also dependent on the gas infrastructure in your suburb or city.
 Performing a gas furnace repair or installation is not an easy task and should always be carried out by a professional to avoid fires, carbon monoxide poisoning, or other mishaps.

 Our local HVAC contractors always recommend gas furnace repair and installation services to residents looking to save money on their monthly bills.
 Although electricity may be more accessible, natural gas is more affordable and will help lower your recurring bills.
 Overall, gas furnaces can produce warmer air and are more energy-efficient.

 Commonly, a furnace with an AFUE score of 85% means your furnace will lose 15% of its energy due to inefficient heat exchangers and contaminated gas burners.
 On the other hand, 85% of the natural gas will be transformed into warm air to keep your house comfortable.
 Remember that an AFUE rating of a furnace does not account for the loss of warm air due to cracks or holes in air ducts, which is why proper ventilation is important.

 For energy-efficient furnaces, you’ll want to invest in a system with an AFUE rating that varies from 90 to 97%.
 Furnaces with moderate efficiency ratings tend to have an AFUE score of 80%.
 Older furnaces can have an AFUE rating of 78% or below.
 Our team of HVAC technicians will help you find a furnace with a high AFUE rating.
-Give our staff a call by phone at (484) 206-8594 to discuss BTU or AFUE ratings.
-We offer fast and safe furnace installation and replacement services in areas such as Wayne, West Chester, Havertown, Broomall, Newton Square, and Ardmore.
-Our team is committed to helping you choose the correct furnace model and capacity to accommodate your living space.
+Give our staff a call by phone at (484) 402-6043 to discuss BTU or AFUE ratings.

 Furnaces are the heart of every home, and offer warmth and comfort on cold, blustery nights.
 If you suspect it’s time to replace your furnace, call our team of HVAC contractors near you today.
+We offer fast and safe furnace installation and replacement services in areas such as Wayne, West Chester, Havertown, Broomall, Newton Square, and Ardmore.
+Our team is committed to helping you choose the correct furnace model and capacity to accommodate your living space.